coder/docs/guides/teardown.md

 > These instructions help you remove infrastructure created when following our [Kubernetes setup tutorials](../setup/kubernetes/index.md).
 They do not include teardown steps for any additional resources that you create.
-If you need to keep your cluster, you can run helm uninstall coder, which deletes all Coder services but retains environments and their associated disk space.
+If you need to keep your cluster, you can run `helm uninstall coder`, which deletes all Coder services but retains environments and their associated disk space.

 ## Amazon Elastic Kubernetes Service (EKS)